 At the beginning of the trials in Jaarsveld, unknown amounts of water were taken in from a larger watercourse by a siphon near the back ditch (Figure 32).
 This intake occurred from 7 to about 12 May and also at the end of June just before the two days with very heavy rainfall (Figures 35A, C).
 The amount of water taken in during the first intake period in Jaarsveld was not directly measured.
-It could be only roughly estimated from the factor.
-During the second intake period in Jaarsveld, just before the heavy rainfall, no ly it was impossible to approximate the amount of water taken in.
+It could be only roughly estimated from the rise in water level in the ditch and the rise in groundwater, assuming an average storage factor.
+During the second intake period in Jaarsveld, just before the heavy rainfall, no accurate data could be obtained on the rise in surface water and groundwater.
+Consequently it was impossible to approximate the amount of water taken in.
+Table 34.
+Dimensions of ditch sections at the trial sites in Benschop and Jaarsveld in the Lopikerwaard Polder.
+Height of the land surface near the ditch sections.
+Levels with respect to Standard Amsterdam Level (NAP).
+Catchment areas of the ditch sections.